intel/kubevirt-gfx-sriov/docs/deploy-windows-vm.md

    ```
 2. Unzip and execute Intel Graphics Driver installer on the Windows desktop: *Desktop\win64\Installer.exe*

-   *Note: Refer to the Installation step 9 above for the location of the Intel Graphics Driver installer.
-The installation process will take a while to complete*
+   *Note: Refer to the [Installation][installation] step 9 for the location of the Intel Graphics Driver installer*

    <img src=./media/gfxdrvinstall.png width="80%">